Today I’m going to show you EXACTLY – step by step – how to set up your blog or website from scratch, and do it right!

 When you see this screen, it means that WordPress has been automatically installed on your site, and you’re ready to start the fun stuff!

 By the way, if you’re not entirely sure what WordPress is or why you need it… WordPress is just the content management system that you use for writing and formatting your website.
 It’s basically the tool you use to build your website.

 WordPress isn’t the only tool you can use to build your site, but it’s widely regarded as the most powerful and reliable one, and it’s what Bluehost will automatically use on your site.

 CONGRATULATIONS!
-You have now completed step 1 and your hosting is all set up.
+You have now completed step 1 of making your blog step by step – your hosting is all set up!

 It’s now time to move on to step 2 in this step by step guide to starting your blog the right way!

-Side note: If you prefer, you can move on to step 4 – setting up WordPress – and come back to steps 2 and 3.
+Side note: If you prefer, you can move on to step 4 of making your blog – setting up WordPress – and come back to steps 2 and 3.
 However, I find this way a little more straightforward.
 It’s up to you.